pirica/adult-pay-sites/README.md

 # How to install an Addon from this repo in Kodi:
 You can install our addons using by 2 diferent ways, choose the one that you prefer acording your circunstances (in every way auto-update of this addon ins enabled by default):
-- A MODE: install only the Addon from a zip file
+- A MODE: install only one Addon from a zip file
-- B MODE: install spaniard1978 repository from a zip file and then in kodi, from this repository, install Filesmonster and other addons. (using this way you will install diferent addons that could be included inside this repo int he futur)
+- B MODE:  (recomended) install adult-pay-sites repository from a zip file and then in kodi, from this repository, install all the addons included. (using this way you will install diferent addons that could be included inside this repo int he future)

 ## MODE A: INSTALL ONLY one ADDON FROM ZIP FILE

-0.- Download a zip file with the latest Filesmonster addon version.
-You will find under plugin.video.xxxx folder, or directly from [here] (https://github.com/spaniard1978/Filesmonster/tree/master/) and chosse the addon you want to download.
+0.- Download a zip file with the latest addon version.
+You will find under plugin.video.xxxx folder and chosse the zip file from the addon that you want to download.
 Put it in a folder that you can browse from Kodi.

 1.- Go to system > settings > addons > install from zip file